Why do you need to change your home air filter?

 What does MERV Rating have to do with choosing an air filter?

-Which is the Right Type of Air Filter for Me?
+Which Type of Air Filter Do You Need?

 There is a huge difference between a cheap $1.98 fiberglass home air filter (you know…those bright blue ones that are encased in a flimsy cardboard frame), and a higher quality pleated or HEPA filter.